ScarlettDixon/6-Personal-Code/README.md

 * Defaults for all above options

 ##### RPiNAT -
-I have been interested in developing my networking skills in a more practical sense and wanted a server box I could test on the go, to do this, my main issue with this is I would need to discover my server and take a screen every time I wanted it to connect to a new network to be able to discover the new IP.
-My idea was create a service that would run when the device was powered on.
-This service would either have connect to a known network with a fixed address (which would generally be the home network or other trusted sources) or it would turn itself into a network, becoming an access point that I could then connect to.
+I have been interested in developing my networking skills in a more practical sense and wanted a server box I could test on the go.
+To do this normally I would need to take a screen every time as connecting to the new network means being able to discover the server's new IP which is impossible on some systems without tripping security defences.
+My idea was to create a service that would run when the device was powered on.
+This service would either connect to a known network with a pre-determined fixed address (which would generally be the home network or other trusted sources) or it would turn itself into a network, becoming an access point that I could then connect to.
 Work is unfortunately not finished but I am learning a lot about services in the process.

 ---
 ### Pentesting tools -